r-cemper/EnsHelper-Docker/README.md

 ![Image Show Request Response Types](img/HostRequestResponseInfo.png)

 ## How to implement
-To use simply add this class name to the Extends list in class definition of any custom Service, Process or Operation type<br/>
+To use it, simply add this class name to the Extends list in class definition of any custom Service, Process or Operation type
 ### Business Service
 ```objectScript
 Class myService extends (Ens.BusinessService, alwo.EnsHelper.HostRequestResponseInfo)
 {
   ...
 }
 ```
 ### Business Process

 ```objectScript